g1ahsia/ai-assistant/PANLO-ENTERPRISE-UX-WORKFLOW.md

 │                                                   │
 │  Notify me when...                               │
 │                                                   │
-│  📁 Folder Events                                │
+│  📊 Space Events                                 │
 │  ┌───────────────────────────────────────────┐ │
-│  │ ☑ Folder indexing completes               │ │
+│  │ ☑ Added to a space                        │ │
-│  │ ☑ New files detected in watch folder      │ │
+│  │ ☑ New files added to space                │ │
+│  │ ☑ Member joins/leaves space               │ │
-│  │ ☑ Folder shared with me                   │ │
+│  │ ☑ Space permissions change                │ │
-│  │ ☐ Indexing errors occur                   │ │
+│  │ ☐ Upload errors occur                     │ │
 │  └───────────────────────────────────────────┘ │
 │                                                   │
 │  👥 Team & Collaboration                         │
 │  ┌───────────────────────────────────────────┐ │
-│  │ ☑ Someone shares a folder with my team    │ │
+│  │ ☑ Someone shares files in space           │ │
 │  │ ☑ Added to a new team                     │ │
-│  │ ☑ Team member joins/leaves                │ │
+│  │ ☑ Team member mentions you                │ │
-│  │ ☐ Team folder permissions change          │ │
+│  │ ☐ Space activity digest (daily)           │ │
 │  └───────────────────────────────────────────┘ │
 │                                                   │
 │  💬 Chat & AI Assistant                          │